 Explanation: Autocollimator is used in many applications like in shop floors and metrology labs.
 Used for precision measurement of parallelism, straightness, flatness, perpendicularity etc. It is a not-contact optical instrument.

-8. Which of the following method is used for mathematical treatment of determination of straightness with the help of autocollimator?
+8. Which of the following method is used for the mathematical treatment of determination of straightness with the help of autocollimator?

 a) Taylor’s principle